-Afrika Korps Rules Summary
+Winter War Rules Summary

-Afrika Korps is a game representing key moments of the conflict in the Libyan and Egyptian deserts, between the Axis and the Allies in North Africa from 1940 to 1942.
+Winter War is a game representing key moments of the conflict between Finland and the Soviet Union in 1939 and 1940.

 The rules of the Strategy Game Studio engine (or SGS for short) are tailored for strategic and operational turn-based simulation of industrial and modern conflicts.